miklt/Sharif-Judge/v1.4/classes.md

 View/Edit Classes
 ==============

-Users of levels "admin", "head_instructor" or "instructor" can visualize a list of all classes registered.
+Users of roles "admin", "head_instructor" or "instructor" can visualize a list of all classes registered.
 With an input of type select, it is possible to restrict the list by only showing the classes which the user participates ("My Classes").
-For users of level "student", only their classes are shown.
+For users of role "student", only their classes are shown.

 Edit Class
 ---------------

-Users of levels "admin", "head_instructor" or "instructor" can edit an especific class by clicking on the blue pencil in the collumn "Actions".
+Users of roles "admin", "head_instructor" or "instructor" can edit an especific class by clicking on the blue pencil in the collumn "Actions".
 In the next page, it is possible to edit class informations and add/remove teachers, assistants and students, respecting the fact that a user cannot be added twice and a class must have at least one professor.

 View Class
 ---------------